wavefrontHQ/docs/pages/doc/tracing_customize_spans_and_alerts.md

 ---
-title: Customize Spans and Alerts for RED Metrics
+title: Customize Span Tags for RED Metrics
 keywords: data, distributed tracing, red metrics, customize
 tags: [tracing]
 sidebar: doc_sidebar
 permalink: tracing_customize_spans_and_alerts.html
 summary: Customize span level tags and alerts for RED metrics
 ---

-## Custom Span-Level Tags for RED Metrics

 Wavefront derives RED metrics for spans that have the `application`, `service`, `cluster`, `shard`, `component`, or `operationName` span tags by default.
 See the section above on [Indexed and Unindexed Span Tags](tracing_concepts.html#indexed-and-unindexed-span-tags) for details.
 If you want to filter RED metrics data using a span tag that is not a default span tag, you need to propagate it as a custom span tag to the RED metrics.